Labels

 The days are starting to blur together...MMAFC.

 Rest assured the Magpie Mouse Art-Fight Club, I think we shall be abbreviating from here on out, MMAFC, is in full swing.
 There will be no more daily count because I'm just going to do it (and for some reason I keep losing track of which day it is..8? ...9?...10?
 I just don't know)....For those of you who know me, if I say I'm going to do something, I do.
-So don't worry, I'm not bailing.
-I will be crafting everyday.
+So don't

 I want to be someone who when you cant find them, someone will say, "Oh, they're in the studio."